 9. Environmental Control

-Environmental factors like Temperature and Humidity have a great impact in calibration job.
+Environmental factors like Temperature and Humidity have a great impact on the calibration job.
 Whenever an environmental condition is not met, the calibration job should be stopped until it returns back to normal.

 Normal wherein a required temperature and humidity range that is prescribed is within the specified range.
 Since it is critical in our process, it advisable to use a continues recorder, a Thermo-hygrometer, to monitor and record.